Terminal-Geek/radiobeere/README.md

 easy.
 Please be aware of copyright rules in your country.
 Everyone using this software for recording livestreams on the internet is responsible for what he's doing.
-The RadioBeere must NOT be used for recording radio streams intending to be make the resulting audio files accessible for the public.
+The RadioBeere must NOT be used for recording radio streams intending to make the resulting audio files accessible for the public.

 I assume, that you use your RadioBeere within your local network.
 Be warned:
 Do NOT expose your Apache-Webserver, running on your RadioBeere, to the